rogov-dvp/QSCU-JavaScript-Workshop/README.md

 # QSCU-JavaScript-Workshop

-This is the code for a todo app that was used for the JavaScript Workshop 2022
+Welcome!
+Here lies the code for a todo app that was used for the QSCU JavaScript Workshop 2022